Skip to content

 (1) describe the general nature of the application;

-(2) identify the applicant and the location of the site;
+(2) identify the applicant and the location of the site or property included in the application;

-(5) state the earliest date that action under a decision may occur;
+(5) state the earliest date that a decision on the application may be made; and

-(6) describe the procedure and requirements for becoming an interested party;
+(6) describe the requirements for becoming an interested party and for appealing a decision on the application.

 (2) a notice owner of real property, by mailing notice to the owner shown on the records of the county tax appraisal district;